VF-1 Valkyrie: Yamato Toys/Arcadia

 In 2001, Yamato Toys released their 1/60 VF-1 Valkyrie line.
 Two years later, they unveiled their 1/48 scale Valkyrie, which went into production until 2007 with limited reissues in 2010.
 In 2008, Yamato used design and engineering cues from the 1/48 line to release newer versions of their 1/60 line.
 An unpainted, unassembled kit version of their 1/60 VF-1S Valkyrie was released in 2010.
 This kit is targeted to collectors who are into customizing their Valkyrie collection.

 In 2009, Yamato Toys released their Valkyrie Battroid figures on their GN-U Dou line to compete with Kaiyodo's Revoltech figures.
 Despite being non-transformable, these figures boast exceptional articulation and poseability.

 In 2013, Yamato Toys was restructured into Arcadia.
 The company is in the process of reissuing their 1/60 VF-1 Valkyrie replicas.

 Toynami

 In 2002, Toynami released a Robotech Masterpiece Collection range of products.
 Included in this range was a series of fully transformable VF-1 models in collector's packaging.
 Following the end of the Macross Saga of the Masterpiece Collection, Toynami released 1/100 scale VF-1 toys in 2006 that were marketed as Macross toys rather than Robotech toys.
 This lineup also included the Do You Remember Love? variants.
 These toys were released mainly for the North American market.

 Kaiyodo

 Kaiyodo released a series of VF-1 Valkyrie Battroid figures on their Revoltech line in 2006.
 Despite not being transformable, these figures boast extreme points of articulation and poseability.
 Transformable versions of the Revoltech VF-1 Valkyrie figures were released in early 2010.
 These figures are currently being offered in the United States by Harmony Gold USA through Robotech.com.

+ThreeZero

+ThreeZero released the fully transformable VF-1J and VF-1S figures as part of Robo-Dou line under license from Harmony Gold USA and Crunchyroll.